 The scene atop La Soufrière is as it could have been hundreds of thousands of years ago, when it belched forth mountains of lava to birth the island from the depths of the Caribbean Sea.
 The lava was accompanied by vast, sulphurous clouds of gas, for which the now 4,049ft (1,234m) mountain was named.
 Eons later, the volcano has calmed and the island is covered in tropical greenery from peaks to craters.

 La Soufrière’s eruptions continued periodically, including the 1902 disaster that killed more than 1,500 people.
-Tracking stations now monitor the volcano, safely enabling evacuations well before the most recent eruptions in the 1970s.
+Tracking stations now monitor the volcano, safely enabling evacuations well before the most recent eruptions (note: La Soufrière erupted in April 2021 and the trail was closed until early 2023).
 After its 40 years of relative dormancy, I can’t even smell La Soufrière’s eponymous sulfur fumes while standing right above the crater.

 As I ponder La Soufrière’s destructive power, the mists part to reveal the majesty of her creation.
 The island of St. Vincent spreads 360° around me, a tropical paradise of flowering trees, soft green hills, clear mountain streams, and majestic waterfalls, ringed by white and black sand beaches, lapped by the calm blue waters of the Caribbean.